borgbackup/borghash/README.rst

 - Overall maximum: ``N * (40 + len(key + value) * 1.3)``
 - Overall minimum: ``N * (8 + len(key + value))``

-When the hashtable or the keys/values arrays are resized, there will be short memory usage spikes.
-For the k/v arrays, ``realloc()`` is used for efficiency and to avoid copying of data and memory usage spikes, if possible.
+When the hashtable or the kv arrays are resized, there will be short memory usage spikes.
+For the kv arrays, ``realloc()`` is used to avoid copying of data and memory usage spikes, if possible.

 HashTableNT
 -----------

-A convenience wrapper around HashTable, providing namedtuple values and persistence.
+``HashTableNT`` is a convenience wrapper around ``HashTable``, accepting and returning ``namedtuple`` values and persistence.

 Keys and Values
 ~~~~~~~~~~~~~~~